gbmhunter/blog/content/electronics/components/capacitors/_index.md

 {{% aside type="info" %}}

 My dad had an older Dell WL6000 "Wireless Speaker System" that began playing up.
 After 20-40mins after turn-on, a crackling noise would begin to get louder and louder in the speakers and soon make the system unusable.
-After opening the main unit up, I discovered the classic signs of electrolytic capacitor leakage, as shown in the image below.
+After opening the main unit up, I discovered the classic signs of electrolytic capacitor leakage, as shown in {{% ref "fig-pcb-with-electrolyte-leakage-zoomed-out" %}}.
 The electrolyte had leaked out of the capacitor, and also corroded right through the lead of a neighbouring resistor, making the resistor go open circuit (the capacitor was probably functioning poorly also).
 After replacing both components, the noise went away!

-{{% figure src="pcb-with-electrolyte-leakage-zoomed-out.jpg" width="1000px" caption="Photo of a PCB in a Dell sound system.
+{{% figure ref="fig-pcb-with-electrolyte-leakage-zoomed-out" src="pcb-with-electrolyte-leakage-zoomed-out.jpg" width="1000px" caption="Photo of a PCB in a Dell sound system.
 Highlighted is leaking electrolytic capacitor, which also corroded right through the lead of a neighbouring resistor." %}}

 Below is a close-up of the faulty electrolytic capacitor.
 You can't see the corroded resistor as it is hidden above the orange disk-style capacitor and inductor-looking component.